 Servicing requires extreme care and knowledge of the system and should be performed only by a qualified service technician.
-For service we suggest you return the tool to your nearest Sears store or repair center for repair.
+For service we suggest you return the tool to your nearest Sears store for repair.
 Always use original factory replacement parts when servicing.